 There are several types of business entities available in Czech Republic, the most commonly used being the limited liability company.
 Our Firm will be pleased to advise our Clients to determine such entity type is optimal for their business goals, or if another one would be a better fit to the nature of their business.
 See the page below for further information the main types of business vehicles available for registration in Czech Republic and their business setup requirements.

-Doing business in Bulgaria with a local entity
+Doing business in Czech Republic with a local entity

 The Czech Republic Limited Liability Company (společnost s ručením omezeným or SRO)

 - A limited liability company in the Czech Republic can be registered by a single owner with a minimum capital requirement set at €1 (CZK1).
 Only one director can be appointed, who can be both an individual or a corporate, with no residency requirement.
 The amount of capital set must be paid up within five years after company registration;

 - Limited liability companies in the Czech Republic are required to file financial statements with the tax authority every year, but an external audit is required only if the business meets at least two of the following three criteria: i) balance sheet amount above €1.5 million ii) annual turnover over €3 million and iii) over 50 employees;

 - Best uses for a limited liability company: the limited liability company is the most commonly legal vehicle used by foreigners in order to start a business in Czech Republic.
 It is an adequate vehicle for both trading and manufacturing activities.

 The Czech Republic Joint Stock Company (akciová společnost or AS)

 - Czech joint stock companies registration requirements are similar to those of the limited liability company, except that the entity requires i) an higher amount of issued capital of €75,000, payable within five years after company setup and ii) a supervisory board including at least three members, who cannot be also directors of the company;